blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/007-update-dingo-node.md

 2. Verify the certificate chain
 3. Load the snapshot into the database

-This takes approximately 20-30 minutes depending on your system and network speed.
+This process takes approximately 20-30 minutes, depending on your system and network speed.

 > 📝 If you skip this step, Dingo will sync from genesis when started, which takes significantly longer.